Hugh Sloane

 Hugh Patrick Sloane (born March 1956) is a British hedge fund manager.
 He is the co-founder of Sloane Robinson, headquartered in the City of London.

 Early life

 Hugh Sloane was born circa 1956.
 He graduated from the University of Bristol with a degree in Economics and Politics.
 He then received an MPhil in Economics from the University of Oxford.

 Career

 Sloane started his career at GT Management (later merged with LGT Group) in Hong Kong in 1979.
-By 1991, he was the Chairman of its European investment committee in London.
+By 1991, he was the chairman of its European investment committee in London.

 In 1993, with George Robinson, he co-founded Sloane Robinson, a hedge fund headquartered in the City of London.

-As of 2015, he is worth an estimated GBP £185 million.
+As of 2015, he was worth an estimated GBP £185 million.